facebook/react-native/blog/2017-02-03-using-native-driver-for-animated.md

 });
 ```

-Create the native interpolation node:
+Create the native interpolation node, this tells the native driver how to interpolate a value:
 ```
 NativeAnimatedModule.createNode({
   id: 2,